ksu-cs-textbooks/cis526/content/x-examples/02-database/07-another-table.md

 There we go!
 That's a quick example of adding an additional table to our application, including a relationship and more.

+As a last step before finalizing our code, we should run the `lint` and `format` commands and deal with any errors they find.
+Finally, we can **commit and push** our work.